ijoschek/GodotResourceCleaner/README.md

 A clean project means less storage usage, smaller exports, faster loading times, and fewer headaches when collaborating or using version control.

-## Disclaimer:

-⚠️ Use with caution and always make a backup before using this tool!

 ## 💖 Wishlist my game on Steam

 [![The Pale Piper](images/tpp.png)](https://store.steampowered.com/app/2925120/The_Pale_Piper/)